Key Takeaways

 What makes AMFM’s approach to PTSD treatment effective?

 AMFM combines evidence-based trauma therapies like EMDR and CBT with personalized care plans and holistic treatments.
-Our licensed clinical staff specialize in complex trauma and co-occurring disorders, providing comprehensive care that addresses all aspects of recovery.
+Our licensed clinical staff specialize in complex trauma and co-occurring disorders, providing thorough care that addresses all aspects of recovery.

-With multiple treatment levels from residential to virtual outpatient, We meet clients where they are in their recovery process.
+With multiple treatment levels from residential to virtual outpatient, we meet clients where they are in their recovery process.
 Our accreditations from The Joint Commission and state health departments ensure the highest quality of care.